Logiqx/wca-ipy/docs/FAQ.md

 ### Senior Rankings

-#### What results qualify for the senior rankings?

-Only official results achieved after turning 40 are eligible for the over 40s rankings.
-The same principle applies to the over 50s, 60s, 70s, 80s rankings.

-It is worth noting that results after turning 50 will apply to multiple age categories.
-For example, official results of a 68 year old competitor will be eligible for the over 40s, over 50s and over 60s rankings.

 #### How many seniors have competed officially?

 As of Jan 2020 the number of people who have competed after turning 40 is around 2,000.